DNAbased/PyFFAME/README.md

 ## Dependencies

 PyFFAME was developed for Unix environments.
 We suggest running python >= 3.7 on a Ubuntu >= 16.04 machine (or similar).
-For MongoDB, use version >= 4.0.10.

 ### Python packages